Accounting & Assurance

 Board composition, officers, powers of attorney, and board packs; policies to demonstrate economic substance where required, aligned with expectations from banks, tax authorities, and regulators.

-Intercompany agreements
+Intercompany agreement

 Service, licensing, distribution, and cost-sharing agreements that reflect the actual business model and are consistent with the group’s transfer pricing policy.